mackenziekbrooks/dci102-f21-humanitiesdata/docs/network-analysis.md

 1. First, what are our questions?
 Who are the people in our data set?
 What networks should try to explore?
 2. Next, we need an edge list.
 We know that this is a two column spreadsheet, what belongs in each column?
 3. Go ahead and put some data together.
 This is a big data set, so we'll have to start somewhere.
+You are free to slice and dice this data to come up with a more manageable network, but give some thoughts to what those parameters will be.
 4. Upload your data into [Palladio](https://hdlab.stanford.edu/palladio/) and create your network.
 5. What worked?
 What didn't?